 In particular cases, where a child is brought up by a single parent and the other parent does not pay any cash maintenance, entitlement for payments arises under the Maintenance Advances Act (Unterhaltsvorschussgesetz – UVG).
-The Maintenance Advances Office (Unterhaltsvorschusskasse) then collects the maintenance claim that has passed to it.
+The Maintenance Advances Office (Unterhaltsvorschusskasse) then collects the maintenance claim that has been passed on to it.

-Additionally, if no maintenance is paid by the party liable for maintenance, and social assistance (Sozialhilfe) has to be paid (assuming that the other requirements for social assistance are met), maintenance claims pass to the social assistance provider (in the same way as the advance payments mentioned above), and the social assistance provider can then enforce them.
-In the case of the basic job‑seekers’ benefit (Grundsicherung für Arbeitssuchende), the transfer takes place only upon written notice from the payment provider to the party liable for maintenance.
+Additionally, if no maintenance is paid by the party liable for maintenance, and social assistance (Sozialhilfe) has to be paid (assuming that the other requirements for social assistance are met), maintenance claims are passed on to the social assistance provider (in the same way as the advance payments mentioned above), and the social assistance provider can then enforce them.
+In the case of the basic job-seekers’ benefit (Grundsicherung für Arbeitssuchende), the transfer takes place only upon written notice from the payment provider to the party liable for maintenance.

 13 Can organisations (government or private) advance the payment of maintenance wholly or partly in the debtor's place?

-Payments under the Maintenance Advances Act and the payments of social assistance and basic job‑seekers’ benefit referred to in Question 12 are independent social security payments with a defined scope, and are not maintenance payments in the strict sense.
+Payments under the Maintenance Advances Act and the payments of social assistance and basic job-seekers’ benefit referred to in Question 12 are independent social security payments with a defined scope, and are not maintenance payments in the strict sense.
 They are paid directly to the claimant by the competent public authorities.
 They do not depend on whether the maintenance claim can or cannot be collected.
-The public authorities to which the maintenance claim has passed can enforce the claim in their own name.
+The public authorities to which the maintenance claim has been passed on can enforce the claim in their own name.

 Unlike payments under the Maintenance Advances Act and payments of social assistance and basic job-seekers’ benefit, the assistance with claims given by the Youth Welfare Office does not create a separate entitlement to payment by the responsible public authority.
 In this case, the role of the public authority is restricted to helping the entitled party to assert and enforce the claim for maintenance.